digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ----------

-Daml Shell builds on PQS by providing a shell interface to inspect the ledger using package-name to view all versions of contracts, in an integrated way.
+Daml Shell builds on PQS by providing a shell interface to inspect the ledger using package name to create an integrated view of all versions of contracts.

 Daml-Script
 -----------

-Daml 2.10 introduces a new version of Daml Script, which can be used by depending on ``daml-script-lts`` in your ``daml.yaml``, as you will have seen in `Writing your first upgrade <#writing-your-first-upgrade>`__.
+Daml 2.10 introduces a new version of Daml Script which can be used by depending on ``daml-script-lts`` in your ``daml.yaml``, as described in `Writing your first upgrade <#writing-your-first-upgrade>`__.
 This version of Daml Script supports upgrades over the Ledger API.

-All commands and queries in this version of Daml Script now use upgrades/downgrades automatically, to ensure that the correct versions of choices are exercises, and correct payloads are returned.
+All commands and queries in this version of Daml Script now use upgrades/downgrades automatically to ensure that they exercise the correct versions of choices and return correct payloads.

 The following additional functionality is available for more advanced uses of SCU.

 **Exact commands**

-Each of the four submission commands now has an "exact" variant, of the forms ``createExactCmd``, ``exerciseExactCmd``, ``exerciseByKeyExactCmd`` and ``createAndExerciseExactCmd``.
-These commands force the participant to use the exact version of the package that your script uses, this is most useful when you want to be absolutely certain of the choice code you are calling.
+Each of the four submission commands now has an "exact" variant: ``createExactCmd``, ``exerciseExactCmd``, ``exerciseByKeyExactCmd``, and
+``createAndExerciseExactCmd``.
+These commands force the participant to use the exact version of the package that your script uses, so you can be certain of the choice code you are calling.
 Note that exact and non-exact commands can be mixed in the same submission.